Download PDF

 • for a capital increase against contributions in kind in the best interests of the Company for the acquisition of companies, parts of companies or equity interests in companies or other assets (even if a purchase price component is paid out in cash in addition to the shares) or in connection with business combinations or mergers

-• for a capital increase against cash contributions, up to a total of 10.0% of both the capital stock existing at the time this authorization takes effect and the capital stock existing at the time this authorization is exercised, provided that the issue price of the new shares is not significantly lower than the stock market price of the shares of the same class and rights already listed.
-Shares issued or sold during the term of this authorization with exclusion of subscription rights in direct or analogous application of Section 186 (3) Sentence 4 AktG shall be counted towards this limit of 10.0% of the capital stock.
+• for a capital increase against cash contributions, up to a total of 10% of both the capital stock existing at the time this authorization takes effect and the capital stock existing at the time this authorization is exercised, provided that the issue price of the new shares is not significantly lower than the stock market price of the shares of the same class and rights already listed.
+Shares issued or sold during the term of this authorization with exclusion of subscription rights in direct or analogous application of Section 186 (3) Sentence 4 AktG shall be counted towards this limit of 10% of the capital stock.

 The Executive Board is further authorized, with the consent of the Supervisory Board, to determine a starting date for profit entitlement that deviates from the law and to determine the further details of a capital increase and its implementation, in particular the issue price and the consideration to be paid for the new shares, as well as to determine the granting of subscription rights by way of indirect subscription rights in accordance with Section 186 (5) AktG.

-The above authorizations of the Executive Board to issue new shares from Authorized Capital I and II are intended to enable the Executive Board to meet any capital requirements that may arise in a timely, flexible and cost-effective manner and, depending on the market situation, to take advantage of attractive financing opportunities.
+The above mentioned authorizations of the Executive Board to issue new shares from Authorized Capital I and II are intended to enable the Executive Board to meet any capital requirements that may arise in a timely, flexible and cost-effective manner and, depending on the market situation, to take advantage of attractive financing opportunities.
 The possibility in individual cases of paying for the acquisition of companies or shareholdings in companies by issuing shares in the Company to the seller enables the Company to expand without burdening its liquidity.
 The authorization to acquire and use treasury shares enables the Company, in particular also institutional or other investors, to offer shares in the Company and/or to expand the shareholder base of the Company and to issue the acquired treasury shares as consideration for the acquisition of companies, interests in companies or in connection with business combinations.
 The Authorized Capital and the authorization to acquire treasury shares are provisions that are customary for listed companies comparable to the Company and do not serve the purpose of impeding any takeover attempts.

 Significant agreements of the company with so-called change-of-control clauses